jritenour/win-playbooks/README.md

 ## iisplay.yml

 This is a simple playbook to enable IIS on a host.
 I'll eventually develop this into a role and provide more configuration options.
 Current, it accepts "hostname" and "appool" variables.
+Ihave also added a 5 second pause between enabling the Web-Server role and importing the WebAdministration module to mitigate a possible race condition where the installed powershell modules hasn't refreshed after installation in the previous step.